makrai/notes/sanchez02-noneq-phase-tran-dired-small-world.md

         networks
 * numerical simulations we find that,
   * for rewiring probabilities in the range 0 < p < p c
-    line of continuous phase transitions from an ordered to a disordered state.
+    line of continuous phase transitions from an ordered to a disordered state
-    * phase transitions occur at a critical value of the temperature T_c(p), which depends on p.
-However,
+    * phase transitions occur at a critical value of the temperature `T_c(p)`, which depends on p
-  * for higher disorder densities p c < p ≤ 1, the phase transition becomes first-order.
+  * hE, for higher disorder densities p c < p ≤ 1, the phase transition becomes first-order
-* Our results show that, in order to model biological, social or economic processes on complex networks, it is crucial to take into account the character, directed or undirected, of the corresponding relational links.
+* Our results show that, in order to model biological, social or economic processes on complex networks, it is crucial to take into account the character, directed or undirected, of the corresponding relational links